 The Austrian Grand Prix has some interesting history, particularly due to its racing tracks.
-It has not been a smooth ride to have the prestigious Formula One championship organized in Austria, and since the 2018 edition has been scheduled for early July, fans and gamblers alike are looking forward to enjoying some awesome action and speed-packed races when F1 championship finally comes to the Austrian Grand Prix track in a few weeks time.
+It has not been a smooth ride to have the prestigious Formula One championship organized in Austria, fans and gamblers alike are looking forward to enjoying some awesome action and speed-packed races when F1 championship finally comes to the Austrian Grand Prix track in a few weeks time.

 The Austrian Grand Prix circuit story begins with a few locals organizing motor races on a local circuit and in this case, the venue was at the Zeltweg Airfield where they organized a few non-championship tournaments.
 The race track was not suitable for hosting a major F1 championship but following the massive hit with the first event at theZeltweg Airfield, an F1 championship race was organized in 1964 that saw the Italian Lorenzo Bandini take the win using a Ferrari.

 Unfortunately, the racing track did not meet the standards of Formula 1 and this led to the FIA withdrawing the event from the F1 calendar, that is until a proper Austria F1 track that met the standards of FIA was developed.
 Thus, Osterreichring was built to attract the F1 championship back to Austria.

 The new Austrian F1 circuit was popular with many racers and it hosted the F1 races in Austria for almost a decade before troubles started to arise.
 What happened is that it was discovered that Osterreichring had a narrow pit-straight grid and following some accidents during the 1987 championship, the FIA once again removed the event from the F1 calendar.